Kamakshi-weby/Kwitxhyy/README.md

     <div class="echo-card">
   <div class="echo-text">
     <h3>“She Spoke at Midnight”</h3>
-    <p><bold>MY MOM</bold>......She has truly been the most precious gift I’ve ever received from God.
+    <p><bold>My mom</bold>....She has truly been the most precious gift I’ve ever received from God.
 And as I’ve grown, I’ve come to realize something that words can barely capture — no one, absolutely no one, can love me the way she does.

 She’s in her 50s now, a brilliant and respected Advocate by profession.
 But to me, she’s more than just a lawyer — she’s my inspiration, my definition of strength, and the woman I aspire to be like every single day.